What is Osteopathy?

 Given this, if you suffer from chronic headaches, a classically trained Osteopathic Practitioner would not simply assess just your head.
 The Practitioner would assess the whole body, layer by layer to search for the cause of the symptoms.
 This would involve motion testing, palpation, and her knowledge and understanding of anatomy, physiology and osteopathic principles.
 Based on her assessment, the Practitioner would apply treatment to improve coordination and integration of the body's structures as a whole.
 Ultimately, this would enhance vitality and the quality of life.

-Kam Singh holds a Master of Practice in Osteopathic Manipulative Sciences (M.OMSc) from the Canadian Academy of Osteopathy and a Bachelors of Applied Arts (BA) from Ryerson University.
+Kam Singh holds a Master of Practice in Osteopathic Manipulative Sciences (M.OMSc) from the Canadian Academy of Osteopathy.
+She has studied Visceral Manipulation with the Barral Institute and CranioSacral Therapy with the Upledger Institute.
+Kam holds a Bachelors of Applied Arts (BA) from Ryerson University.
 She is a graduate from Downward Dog Yoga Studio's Teacher Training Program and currently has a brown belt in Shotokan karate.
 Kam is a certified FRC Mobility Specialist (FRCms).
 She is a member of the Ontario Osteopathic Association.

 Health is your first Wealth